L1nwatch/auto_market/readme.md

 This repository hosts two automation projects:

-1. **Auto Lotto** - generates lottery numbers with language models, buys tickets, and checks results.
+1. **Auto Lotto** - predicts numbers for the Lotto 6/49 game using language models, buys tickets, and checks results.
 2. **Auto Stock Trading** - demonstrates a simple stock trading strategy and logging (currently paused).

 Key directories and files: